alexfreudenberg/RandomFieldsDocker/README.md

 ### RandomFields GUI

 RandomFields has a built-in GUI.
 Unfortunately, its compatibility with modern operating systems is quite **unstable** and the corresponding functions have been deprecated.
 If you rely on the GUI and run into errors, please contact the maintainer of RandomFields.
+To build the docker container with tcl/tk dependencies, you need to specify the `-build-arg GUI=yes` to your build command.

 The GUI builds on [Tcl/Tk](https://www.tcl.tk/) and to use it as part of a container you need to forward the container's X11 output.
 Since this involves interaction with the host, the set-up instructions for this are platform-dependent:
 * **Windows**: A guide how to do this on windows can be found [here](https://dev.to/darksmile92/run-gui-app-in-linux-docker-container-on-windows-host-4kde).